triwav/roku-test-automation/README.md

 > addRandomPostfix(message: string, length: number = 2)): string

-A lot of times with that tests it's useful to to append something to it to make sure a string is unique.
+A lot of times with tests it's useful to to append something to it to make sure a string is unique for each run/test.

 #### `sleep`

 > sleep(milliseconds: number)

-While doing arbitrary waiting is almost never needed thanks to `observeField`, there might be some use cases for this.
+While doing arbitrary waiting is almost never needed thanks to [`observeField`](#observefield), there might be some use cases for this.

 ```ts
 import { utils } from 'roku-test-automation';